d-o-e/CST-383-Project/README.md

 | Decision Trees| 78.6% | 76.4%|

 ## Methods
 We did not use anything but the dataset from the UCI Machine Learning Repository.
 We trained our dataset using different models to find the most accurate one for predicting if a horse will survive.

+The tools, packages, and libraries used include:
+- numpy
+- pandas
+- Matplotlib
+- Seaborn
+- Scikit-Learn
+- Graphviz
+- Google Colab
+- GitHub
+- Kaggle

 ## Results
 After evaluating multiple models, we found that the Random Forest Classifier (RFC) outperformed the other four models in terms of accuracy for predicting horse survival.
 By utilizing RFC, we were able to achieve an impressive prediction accuracy of 95%.